Viewing this page on your device?

 If you suspect your child has visual perceptual delays, please seek a professional opinion.

-Partially hide 2 or 3 toys under a cloth without your child seeing, then ask your child to identify them.
+Partially hide 2 or 3 toys under a cloth without your child seeing, then ask your child to identify/name them.

 In this activity, I partially covered 4 shapes, and placed 2 whole shapes on the side.
-I then asked my child to decide which partially covered shape would match the uncovered ones.
-This activity uses some visual discrimination skills as well.
+I then asked the child to decide which partially covered shape would match the uncovered ones.

-The most important thing to check is that they require visual recognition, and should not merely require pencil work to fill in missing lines!
+The most important thing is that the worksheets must require visual recognition, and should not require pencil work to fill in missing lines!

 They are mostly suitable for preschool and kindergarten children, depending on the ability of the child.

-If you want more information about how visual perceptual skills develop, and how they affect learning, then take a look at these pages of my site:
+If you want more information about how the different visual perceptual skills develop, and how they affect learning, then take a look at these pages of my site:

 If this page was helpful, please share it with your friends!